MarkMichon1/BitGlitter-Python/README.md

 + **Output sizes can be huge.** At the end of the day, we're using far less dense storage mediums (color data in image and video frames) to hold and transmit good amounts of data.
 The payback, however, is giving you much greater portability in how or where you can store, host, and transmit it.
-Depending on the settings, stream size can be 1.1x-100x+ the size of the payload itself.
+Depending on the settings, stream size can be 1.01x-100x+ the size of the payload itself.
 Start with relatively smaller files when starting out with this library to get a better feel for this.
-For now until we get a better feel for how people are using it and how things can be fine tuned, its a fair assumption that BitGlitter is best suited for payloads less than 50-100MB.
+For now until we get a better feel for how people are using it and how things can be fine-tuned, its a fair assumption that BitGlitter is best suited for payloads less than 50-100MB.
 + **This library is completely experimental:** In its current state, BitGlitter is merely a proof of concept to see if doing this was possible and if there is interest.
 It started as one of my first projects learning Python and programming as a whole.
-I am one person doing my best to create a well-rounded product that accomplishes what it is designed to do.
+There is made by one person, but I'm doing my best to create a well-rounded product that accomplishes what its designed to do.

 Please use the issues page or let me know on Discord if there is something not working.

 ### Acknowledgements